 If you believe your loved one is facing an imminent threat of harm, you should call 911.
 If the situation involves financial exploitation, you can report it to the West Virginia Attorney General's office by calling 1-866-241-5062.

-As you move forward, an attorney can play an important role in protecting the rights of you and your loved one, including the right to compensation for medical expenses, pain and suffering and more.
+As you move forward, a nursing home abuse attorney can play an important role in protecting the rights of you and your loved one, including the right to compensation for medical expenses, pain and suffering and more.
 A lawyer can also serve as a liaison between your family and the authorities who are investigating the suspected abuse or neglect of your loved one.
 These are all reasons why you should get help from an attorney without delay.

 Contact Mani Ellis & Layne, PLLC.
 We will take the time to listen carefully to your concerns, and we will be committed to seeking a positive outcome in your case.
-Call or connect with us online today for a free consultation.
+Contact us today for a free consultation.
 We serve clients in Charleston and throughout West Virginia.